-For some people, vitamins and supplements help fill in the gap for nutrient needs they may be unable to meet.
+For some people, vitamins and supplements may help fill in the gap for nutrient needs they may be unable to meet through foods.
 However, there is little evidence to support taking supplements to prevent chronic disease.
 In fact, high doses of some vitamins and minerals may actually have negative side effects and increase the risk of some conditions.

 And many vitamins and minerals have an upper limit (a value that is higher than the amount your body needs in a day and indicates the most your body may be able to handle without negative side effects) set at a level that is hard to reach with food alone.